-At the beginning of each semester (fall, spring, summer), new students will attend a student orientation scheduled by the MAPC director.
+At the beginning of each semester (fall, spring), new students will attend a student orientation scheduled by the MAPC director.
 At the orientation, the program director will (1) distribute and review the MAPC Student Handbook, (2) discuss students' ethical and professional obligations and personal growth expectations as counselors-in-training, and (3) review eligibility requirements for LPC licensure in the state of Texas.

 The orientation will also include a review of the MAPC Counseling Agreement Contract.
 By signing this agreement, new students are stating their willingness to be evaluated on nine characteristics deemed necessary for the development of an ethical and competent counselor.
 These characteristics are implied from the expectations of professional and personal competence and responsibility and are as follows: openness, flexibility, positiveness, cooperativeness, willingness to use and accept feedback, awareness of impact on others, ability to deal with conflict, ability to accept personal responsibility, and ability to express feelings effectively and appropriately.

-In addition, the student's signature on the contract expresses agreement to attend eight counseling sessions during the first two semesters in the M.A. in Professional Counseling Program.
-No student will be allowed to register for practicum until all sessions are complete.
+In addition, the student's signature on the contract expresses agreement to attend eight counseling sessions during the first two semesters in the MA in Professional Counseling Program.